 Graduate education in the Department of Design emphasizes the development of skills and expertise to allow graduates to exhibit leadership in the ever-expanding domain of design.
-The Department currently offers a Master of Arts in Design (M.A.) degree with 2 concentrations: Design Management or Interaction Design.
+The Department currently offers a Master of Arts in Design (MA) degree with 2 concentrations: Design Management and Strategy or Interaction and User Experience Design.

-The Design Management M.A. concentration educates students in the theory, methods, and practices relevant to managing design in an organizational and business context.
+The Design Management and Strategy concentration educates students in the theory, methods, and practices relevant to managing design in an organizational and business context.
 The program gives students the requisite knowledge to augment their professional skills and abilities, perform as effective design managers, and advance their careers.

-The Interaction Design M.A. concentration educates students in the theory, methods, and practices of interaction design.
+The Interaction Design and User Experience Design concentration educates students in the theory, methods, and practices of interaction design.
 It gives students the requisite professional knowledge, skills, and abilities to perform as interaction designers.

 A departmental graduate faculty committee reviews transcripts and evaluates applications to determine admission qualifications.
 Applicants to the M.A. program must have undergraduate and/or professional backgrounds judged by the Graduate Faculty to be appropriate preparation for the specialization selected.